Genetics of aggression: Mouse studies

 Mice are often used as a model for human genetic behavior since mice and humans have homologous genes coding for homologous proteins that are used for similar functions at some biological levels.
 Mice aggression studies have led to some interesting insight in human aggression.
 Using reverse genetics, the DNA of genes for the receptors of many neurotransmitters have been cloned and sequenced, and the role of neurotransmitters in rodent aggression has been investigated using pharmacological manipulations.
 Serotonin has been identified in the offensive attack by male mice against intruder male mice.
 Mutants were made by manipulating a receptor for serotonin by deleting a gene for the serotonin receptor.
 These mutant male mice with the knockout alleles exhibited normal behavior in everyday activities such as eating and exploration, but when prompted, attacked intruders with twice the intensity of normal male mice.
 In offense aggression in mice, males with the same or similar genotypes were more likely to fight than males that encountered males of other genotypes.
 Another interesting finding in mice dealt with mice reared alone.
 These mice showed a strong tendency to attack other male mice upon their first exposure to the other animals.
 The mice reared alone were not taught to be more aggressive; they simply exhibited the behavior.
 This implicates the natural tendency related to biological aggression in mice since the mice reared alone lacked a parent to model aggressive behavior.

+Drosophila studies

+As with most insects, aggressive behaviors between male flies commonly occur in the presence of courting a female and when competing for resources.
+Such behaviors often involve raising wings and legs towards the opponent and attacking with the whole body.
+Thus, it often causes wing damage, which reduces their fitness by removing their ability to fly and mate.

+In order for aggression to occur, male flies produce sounds to communicate their intent.
+A 2017 study found that songs promoting aggression contain pulses occurring at longer intervals.
+RNA sequencing from fly mutants displaying over-aggressive behaviors found more than 50 auditory-related genes (important for transient receptor potentials, Ca2+ signaling, and mechanoreceptor potentials) to be upregulated in the AB neurons located in Johnston's organ.
+In addition, aggression levels were reduced when these genes were knocked out via RNA interference.
+This signifies the major role of hearing as a sensory modality in communicating aggression.

+Other than hearing, another sensory modality that regulates aggression is pheromone signaling, which operates through either the olfactory system or the gustatory system depending on the pheromone.
+An example is cVA, an anti-aphrodisiac pheromone used by males to mark females after copulation and to deter other males from mating.
+This male-specific pheromone causes an increase in male-male aggression when detected by another male's gustatory system.
+However, upon inserting a mutation that makes the flies irresponsive to cVA, no aggressive behaviors were seen.
+This shows how there are multiple modalities for promoting aggression in flies.